Why we exist

 We provide children living in poverty, access to fun free books, engaging workshops, family engagement projects, classroom activities, one-to-one support and much more.

-We rely solely on donations so please, if you can, give a gift today and give the the gift of reading today!
+Our programmes depend solely on the generosity of our donors, if you can, please give a child the gift of reading today!

 To support children’s literacy development from birth to 16 years old with free resources and to support parents and carers to become their child’s first teacher

 For every child and family in the UK to access the free books, literacy resources and support they need to become literacy confident to support their education and to reach their full potential.